justinyzhang/DA3/README.md

 I use the Claude AI to help me with the code.

-### Introduction to Assignment 1
+### Introduction
-This study analyzes the determinants of hourly earnings in legal occupations using data from the CPS dataset.
-Four linear regression models with increasing complexity were constructed to predict hourly earnings (earnhre), calculated as weekly earnings divided by weekly hours worked.
+This study analyzes the determinants of hourly earnings in legal occupations (codes 2100-2160) using data from the CPS earnings dataset.
+Four ordinary least squares regression models with increasing complexity were developed to predict hourly earnings and evaluate the relationship between model complexity and predictive performance.
-### Data and Methodology
+### Model Design and Variable Selection
-The analysis used a dataset of 1,743 individuals in legal occupations (occupational codes 2100-2160) after removing outliers.
-Four OLS regression models were developed with progressive complexity:
-Model 1 (Gender + Age): Includes only basic demographic factors.
-Rationale: Gender and age are fundamental demographic variables that typically influence earnings across occupations.
+Model 1 (Sex + Age): Includes fundamental demographic factors that typically influence earnings in professional settings.

-Model 2 (+ Education): Adds education years to Model 1.
+Model 2 (+ Education): Adds grade92 (education level) to capture the significant role of formal education in legal profession earnings.
-Rationale: Education is particularly important in legal professions where advanced degrees are common and often required.

-Model 3 (+ Experience & Race): Adds work experience and race indicators to Model 2.
-Rationale: Experience captures career progression, while race variables account for potential demographic disparities.
+Model 3 (+ Race & Family): Incorporates race and marital status to account for potential demographic disparities and family structure effects.

-Model 4 (+ Marriage & Non-linear Effects): Further adds marital status, non-linear experience effects (exp²), and ethnicity.
-Rationale: The squared experience term captures diminishing returns to experience, while marital status may reflect social factors affecting earnings.
+Model 4 (+ More Demographics): Further includes variables for children (ownchild and chldpres) to capture the impact of family responsibilities on earnings.